 11. INDUSTRIAL RELATIONS (IR):

-The Company continues to maintain harmonious industrial relations.Company periodically review its HR policies and procedures to aid and improve the livingstandards of its employees and to keep them motivated and involved with the largerinterests of the organization.
-The Company has systems and procedures in place to hear andresolve employee's grievances in a timely manner and provides avenues to itsemployees for their all-round development on professional and personal levels.
+The Company continues to maintain harmonious industrial relations.Company periodically reviews its HR policies and procedures to aid and improve the livingstandards of its employees and to keep them motivated and involved with the largerinterests of the organisation.
+The Company has systems and procedures in place to hear andresolve employees' grievances in a timely manner and provides avenues to itsemployees for their all-round development on professional and personal levels.
 All thesemeasures aid employee satisfaction and involvement resulting in good IndustrialRelations.

 12. CORPORATE GOVERNANCE:

 In line with the Company's commitment to good Corporate GovernancePractices your Company has complied with all the mandatory provisions of CorporateGovernance as prescribed in Regulations 17 to 27 of the SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 ("SEBI LODR Regulations").

 Practicing Company Secretary's Report thereon is included as apart of the Annual Report.

 13. MANAGEMENT DISCUSSION AND ANALYSIS (MDA):

 MDA covering details of operations International markets Research andDevelopment Opportunities and Threats etc. for the year under review is given as aseparate statement which forms part of this Annual Report.